WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 ### loaders

-So we need a bunch of webpack loaders for this to work and to get that `site.css` working that is ref'ed in the `<head>`.
+We need a bunch of webpack loaders for this to work and to get that `index.css` working that is ref'ed in the `<head>`.

 Loaders and their documentation
 [https://github.com/webpack-contrib/style-loader](https://github.com/webpack-contrib/style-loader)